felixreverett/felixreverett/README.md

 ## ✨ Have a look at some of my projects!

 - [**Advent of Code 2023**](https://github.com/felixreverett/AdventOfCode2023): My JavaScript solutions to the AoC 2023 puzzles
-- [**FeloxGame**](https://github.com/felixreverett/FeloxGame): A 2D exploration game built from the ground up with OpenGL for C#
+- [**FeloxGame**](https://github.com/felixreverett/FeloxGame): A 2D exploration game built from the ground up in C# with OpenTK
   - _Infinite, procedural terrain using Perlin noise_
   - _Entirely custom game engine_
+  - _Sprite batching for efficient draw calls_
   - _Interactive and responsive UI and inventory system_
-  - _Game-state saving and loading using structured data_
+  - _Game-state saving and loading of entities and chunks using structured data_

-## ⚡Some **fun** facts about me
+## ⚡Some general facts about me
 - 💬 I speak three languages proficiently
-- 🤡 I think OOP is a good paradigm
+- 📦 OOP is my preferred paradigm
-- 🌲 My favourite tree is the pine